maarten-pennings/CCS811/README.md

    If your board has no ADDR pin, then likely it has the pin tied to GND, selecting 0x5A.
    The `ccs811.begin()` uses the address passed in the constructor, but if the other address does work, it prints this on Serial.

-### Tested boards
-This library has been tested with several boards.

-Most micro controllers seem to have built-in pull-ups for I2C.
-However, those pull-ups are typically activated by `Wire.begin()`.
-Therefore, between power-up (or reset) and `Wire.begin()`, the I2C lines might not be high.
-This might cause unwanted behavior on the slaves.

-It is recommended to add 10k pull-ups on both SDA and SCL.

 ### ESP8266